 Q: What potential complication is most worrisome during conventional surgery?

 A: The first thing is the risk to the patient from the anesthetic.
 It is vital that the patient have a safe anesthetic experience.
 The patient must be in healthy condition going into surgery for a benign tumor so that anesthetic administration does not pose a major risk.
-Second, most patients have only hearing loss, so we must seek to preserve all neurologic function, including hearing.
+Second, so we must seek to preserve all neurologic function, including hearing.
 If the patient has already lost some hearing or has virtually no hearing function, restoration cannot be expected.
 So we concentrate on preserving function of the facial nerve, which is extremely important to the patient.
 We discovered in our last study, when we evaluated patients from the Acoustic Neuroma Association, that facial dysfunction was the most troublesome result of surgery.
 The second most troublesome result was hearing loss.

 A: Yes, a team of specialists works together before, during, and after treatment of an acoustic neuroma.
 The surgical team includes two otolaryngologists, two neurosurgeons, and two neurotologists.
 Because treatment frequently involves radiosurgery – eradication of the tumor with highly focused beams of radiation -- specialists in radiation oncology also are a part of our team.
 Rehabilitation specialists and physical therapists are part of the team, and on infrequent occasions when genetic issues arise, a geneticist is consulted to evaluate and advise the family and patient.